zacharykeyes/E-Paper-Love-Note/README.md

 I started learning about how to pull emails from the Gmail client.
 Using an article by [Humberto Rochas,](https://humberto.io/blog/sending-and-receiving-emails-with-python/) on sending and receiving emails with python gave me a great start for getting emails from gmail to python.

-In order to get past Googles security I had to push past the security.
+In order to get past Googles security I had to grant less secure app access.
 To do that I navigated to
 ````Google Account settings > Security > Less Secure App Access ```` at the bottom of the page, set that to __on__.
 This got me past the ````[AUTHENTICATIONFAILED] Invalid credentials (Failure)```` error that Rochas example was giving me.

 As for using the IMAP python function I found [this article](https://github.com/ikvk/imap_tools) very helpful with IMAP formatting.
 From there I was able to find a way to pull emails filtered my my name.